ArneCL/BlogPosts/golang-maps.md

 Title: Golang: Maps
 Tags: golang

 A map is a key value store of data.
-You define it using the map keyword, the type type in brackets, then the value type:
+You define it using the map keyword, the key type in brackets, then the value type:

 		var aMap map[string]string